MClarke1991/gemma-2-2b-geography/README.md

 * This may be because the prompt was not eliciting a precise answer, or the model guessing when the pairwise distance was not memorised, or a mixture of the two.

-* I find that these groups, which I term 'Guess' and 'Confident', can be detected by activation of features extracted by SAE trained on the MLP layers, measured from the Gemma-Scope data set, when looking at activations on the final token at layer 21.
+* I find that these groups, which I term 'Guess' and 'Confident', can be detected by activation of features extracted by SAE trained on the residual stream, measured from the Gemma-Scope data set, when looking at activations on the final token at layer 21.

 * Features that clearly differ in activation, and are important in classification of 'Guess' and 'Confident', seem to fire on plain and scientific English respectively.